 Models (\ref{deter1}) and (\ref{Det21}) efficiently describe the biological growth depending on environmental factors such as food, flood, and weather.

 The deterministic version of the logistic model, a nonlinear differential equation, is used to model biological populations in which the per capita growth rate $f(X)$ decreases linearly as the population size $X$ approaches a maximum characteristic size $M$, and in fact turns negative for $X > M$ .
-The logistic model has long been applied in ecological modeling because of its ability to simply capture dominant features, early term exponential growth and late term boundedness on growth, while requiring only two parameters \cite{anderson2014logistic}.
+The logistic model has long been applied in ecological modeling because of its ability to simply capture dominant features, early term exponential growth and late term boundedness on growth, while requiring only two parameters \cite{11}.

-Stochastic differential equations (SDEs) are important tools for modeling and analysis of biological population growth systems \cite{dennis2016allee}.
+Stochastic differential equations (SDEs) are important tools for modeling and analysis of biological population growth systems \cite{12}.
 Numerous environmental factors affect population growth: temperature, earthquake, floods and so on, need to be considered.
 By adding stochasticity to the models, it is possible to study the effects of such perturbations on population growth that deterministic models can not account for.

 Next, let us see how stochastic fluctuations of population growth are added to population models.
-Frequently, environmental fluctuations are modeled by adding noise to the per capita growth rate $f(\al)$, i.e., \cite{panik2017stochastic}
+Frequently, environmental fluctuations are modeled by adding noise to the per capita growth rate $f(\al)$; see \cite{aad1,13,aad2}.
+In other words, the stochastic version of models (\ref{deter1}) and (\ref{Det21}) may be constructed by adding \emph{Gaussian noise} or \emph{non-Gaussian noise} or \emph{both noises} to $f(X)$.
+We add noise to the specific rate which emerge representing environmental fluctuations which chiefly affect growth or reproduction of individuals belonging to the population.

+The influence of the environment on the subsystem is then accounted for in a population sense by treating coefficients and/or input to Equations (\ref{deter1}) and (\ref{Det21}) as random variables or processes whose statistical properties are supposed to be known.
+The solution of the equations will be a random process, and the problem consists of finding their statistical properties as well as the statistical properties of certain functional of the solution.